Comprehensive vs. Collision Coverage

 - It can be used in combination with any other coverage or even as stand-alone coverage.

 - Repairs glass damage, including windshield chips or cracks.

 - Covers contact with an animal, most commonly deer.

-- It provides protection against storm damage including wind, hail, and flood.
+- It protects against storm damage, including wind, hail, and flood.

 - Repairs damage from vandals keying your car, breaking into your car, or even theft.

 - Often offers a reasonably priced coverage with a low deductible.

-- Collision can only be purchased when combined with liability and comprehensive coverage.
+- Collision coverage can only be purchased when combined with liability and comprehensive coverage.

 - Collision repairs damage when two vehicles in drive or reverse collide with each other.